Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Some of us manage to maintain a minor connection to the Self, but for most of us, by adulthood, we are a collection of conditioning, programming, and installed behavioral patterns.

-The ego (small self) has taken the driver’s seat, and the Self isn’t even in the car.
-That is, the outer world tends to shape our reality over time, and through this process, we lose our direct connection to inner truths, wisdom, and spontaneous self-healing.
+That is, the outer world tends to shape our reality over time, and in the process, we lose our direct connection to inner truths, wisdom, and spontaneous self-healing.

 Healing, or wholeness, represents this Return.